otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 ## A Prekey Server for OTRv4 over XMPP

-This is an example of how a Prekey Server for the OTRv4 protocol will act over XMPP.
-Note that a Prekey Server implementation for XMPP must support the Service Discovery specification (XEP-0030, "disco").
+This segment defines a sub specification which declares how a prekey server implementation has to work with XMPP.
+For interoperability, this style of specification will need to be created for other networks as well.
+The XMPP specific part of this specification is not a necessary part of the rest of the OTR Prekey Specification - it is possible to implement a compliant prekey server that does not implement this section.

 ### Discovering a Prekey Server

-An entity can discover a Prekey Server by sending a Service Discovery items ("disco#items") request to the server of the entity it wants to look up information for.
+A participant will find information about a prekey serve rusing the Service Discovery specification (XEP-0030).
+The first lookup will be a lookof up items to the containing server:

 ```
   <iq from='alice@xmpp.org/notebook'